 Negotiating a contract can be an exciting but also lengthy process.
 Whether you’re new to UFCW 1518 or are interested in learning more about how negotiations work, we’ve put together this guide to help all members navigate through this important process.

 NOTE: This is a general outline of the bargaining process.
 Negotiations may look slightly different depending on your specific unit’s needs and circumstances.
+Check out this helpful infographic to visualize the process.

 Bargaining Committee Elections